 CASE SUMMARY

-On April 14, the Court issued an opinion rejecting the Commission's third revised legislative plans as violating the same partisan fairness and proportionality constitutional provisions.
-The Court ordered the Commission to reform and adopt a new set of legislative plans no later than May 6, 2022.
-On May 5, 2022, the Commission voted to resubmit its third legislative plan to the Court, which it did the following day.
-The petitioners filed objections to that plan the same day.
-On May 25, 2022, the Court issued its decision striking down the resubmitted third legislative plan as unconstitutional and ordering the Commission to adopt a new plan by June 3, 2022.
+• On April 14, 2022, the Court rejected the Commission’s third revised legislative plans for violating the same state constitutional provisions and ordered the Commission to reform and adopt a fourth set of revised legislative plans by May 6, 2022.
+On May 5, 2022, the Commission voted to resubmit its third set of revised legislative plans to the Court, which it did the following day.

 Related Cases: League of Women Voters of Ohio v.
 Ohio Redistricting Commission; Bennett v.
 Ohio Redistricting Commission